Q&A October

 The short answer is other people’s stories.
 My initial dream was to become an illustrator.
 A mid-life career shift towards curatorial and museum studies revealed my true passion, working alongside artists instead of creating art myself.
 Whether working as a communications strategist or as an independent curator, I really enjoy sharing the stories of artists.

-In 2022, the South Australian Living Artists (SALA) Festival asked me to curate their 25th-anniversary exhibition.
+In 2022, the South Australian Living Artists (SALA) Festival invited me to curate their 25th-anniversary exhibition.
 The project encompassed the entire process, from conceptualisation and development to its successful execution.
 It aimed to pay tribute to artists whose work embodied the values and legacy of this iconic festival.
 The largest open access arts festival in the world.
 Telling SALA’s story through the selection of a handful of extraordinary artists and artworks was a career highlight.

 Silver featured fifteen artists at various stages of their careers, spanning photography, painting, sculpture, installation, textiles and projection.
 Given the restrictions of the heritage listed location, the Queen’s Theatre circa 1858, collaborating with an architectural firm to construct a bespoke exhibition structure made the project even more special.